Hiker at Moraine Lake in Banff National Park, Alberta, Canada

 Depending on where you are visiting, an ambulance bill could cost you hundreds of dollars or several thousand (if an air ambulance is needed).

-Travellers should consider trip cancellation or interruption insurance – and as we’ve learned over the winter, this coverage is extremely important.
-These types of policies cover unexpected situations like if you get ill before travelling, lose travel documents or miss a flight due to weather conditions.
+Travellers should consider trip cancellation or interruption insurance – and as we’ve learned over the winter, this coverage is important.
+These types of policies cover unexpected situations, such as getting ill before travelling, losing travel documents, or missing a flight due to weather.

 Additional tips or advice for travellers planning summer road trips